 "Who do you think that is, y'know?"
 Hank asks Walt.
 "Woodrow Wilson?
 Willy Wonka? .....Walter White?"

 "You got me."
 Walt sarcastically answers, hands raised in mock resignation.
-He then suggests that "W.W." simply referred to Walt Whitman, an author that Gale was fond of.
+He then suggests that "W.W." simply referred to Walt Whitman, an author that Gale was fond of and writes about elsewhere in the notebook.

-Walt makes his way to Jesse's house, is taken aback by the state of disrepair it has fallen into as a result of Jesse's ongoing drug parties, and finds Jesse, who had his head shaved.
-Walt tries to ask Jesse details about Gale's murder, but Jesse refuses to think back on that horrible night.
+Walt makes his way to Jesse's house and is taken aback by the state of disrepair it has fallen into as a result of Jesse's ongoing drug parties.
+He finds Jesse, who had his head shaved.
+Walt tries to ask Jesse details about Gale's murder to make sure he didn't leave any evidence behind, but Jesse is upset by the memory and struggles to talk about it.
 When Walt presses him, Jesse pays a couple of junkies at his party a hundred dollars to kick him out of his house.

 The following day, Walt vents to Saul about Jesse's self-destruction, Gus wanting to kill him, and Skyler buying a car wash as though he could simply walk away from Gus once his contract with Gus ends.
 Saul proposes having Walt get into contact with someone he knows of: a "disappearer" who can help Walt vanish off the face of the earth and give him a new identity.
 Walt dismisses the idea, leaving him at an impasse.